smallwat3r/shopify-webhook-router/README.md

 ## Implement your custom business logic

-You can implement your event business logic from the `Implementation` class in `router/implementation/implementation.py`.
+You can implement your own event business logic from the [Implementation](https://github.com/smallwat3r/shopify-webhook-router/blob/master/router/implementation/implementation.py) class.

-Create a new method from the webhook topic name, by replacing the `/` by `_`:
+Create new methods from the webhook topic names, by replacing the `/` by `_`:
 - `products/create` becomes `products_create`
 - `orders/partially_fulfilled` becomes `orders_partially_fulfilled`
 - ...